KeldorKatarn/OpenTTD_PatchPack/joker-changelog.md

 * * *

+### v1.24.5 (2018-04-30)
+* A few string corrections and German translations.
+* Change maximum size of tile tooltips and show growth rate in town tooltip.
+* Show town name in standard size until we truly switch to a different view mode.
+All zoom rates that still show sprites should keep the normal town name size.

 ### v1.24.4 (2018-04-28)
 * Fix several crashes caused by switch from std::list to std::deque due to invalid iterators